jack-mullen/microservice-task/README.md

 -------------

 - Fork this repository as a starting point
-- Create a virtual machine using Vagrant (<http://www.vagrantup.com/>) with relevant php packages and dependencies
+- Use docker container to run your project in
-- Include Vagrant configuration files, so we can test your code
+- Include Dockerfile configuration files, so we can test your code

 Task
 ----

 You will be creating a small API microservice : "URL to PDF service".

-Create Symfony Components based stack project, using composer.
+Create Go Lang project.

 The end result should be allowing your application to accept URL via HTTP call and return PDF